by Adam Sarjeant, Admissions Assistant, and Sean French, Development Manager

 Isabella Lougheed (1861-1936)

-You’ve likely “met” our host before – wife of Calgary’s first Senator, Daughter to Richard Hardisty, Chief Factor of the Hudson’s Bay Company, and a woman very much at the center of Calgary’s aristocratic life – although as of 1909, not yet a “Lady” herself (that would happen in 1916).
+You’ve likely “met” our host before – wife of Calgary’s first Senator, Daughter to William Hardisty, Chief Factor of the Hudson’s Bay Company, and a woman very much at the center of Calgary’s aristocratic life – although as of 1909, not yet a “Lady” herself (that would happen in 1916).
 But what you might not know is that she was tough enough, and politically connected enough, to keep pace with her husband, and then some!

 For “Belle,” life was no cakewalk.
 She spent most of her youth, when not attending Wesleyan Ladies’ College, in Fort Simpson, headquarters of the Mackenzie River Valley section of the HBC.
 The Hardistys endured food shortages and harsh winters, often surviving on no more than flour and locally-captured whitefish.
 Her mother, Mary Allen Hardisty, taught her to drive a train of dogs and keep rabbit snares.

 She certainly didn’t go soft after settling down in Calgary, either: in 1897, she became the vice-president of the National Council of Women, one of Canada’s earliest advocacy groups, where she fought for the improvement of the treatment of women.
 In 1909, she was named the first president of the board of the Calgary Victorian Order of Nurses, and became vice-regent of the Independent Order of Daughters of the Empire, a pro-imperialist women’s political organization.
-Despite being kicked out of her own home in 1898 during a meeting of Conservatives hosted by her husband (for being a woman, and therefore a non-voter), Belle was nearly as politically active as her husband throughout her lifetime.
+Despite being kicked out of her own home in 1898 during a meeting of Conservatives hosted by her husband (for being a woman, and therefore a non-voter), Belle was nearly as socially active as her husband throughout her lifetime.

 Countess Alice Holford Grey (1858-1944)